2000 – 2010

 The Holy Spirit touched Nepal

-Words cannot describe the miracles witnessed during the evangelistic mega city campaign in Kathmandu Valley, Nepal.
+Words cannot describe the miracles witnessed during the evangelistic Mega City Campaign in Kathmandu Valley, Nepal.
 We were told by some that such an evangelistic campaign was unlikely without a major clash with Hindu extremists.
 There was cause for apprehension.
 A major prayer offensive was launched and because of concerted prayer, up to 20 million people were exposed to the Gospel during the month-long campaign, something the churches could not have dreamed possible through conventional ministry.

 “We thank the Lord for what He is doing in the lives of millions of people as a result of the campaign.
 This campaign has not just touched Kathmandu but all of Nepal!
 It has aroused a hunger and a longing in the hearts of the people.” – Pastor Narayan Timsina